Office or College

 All faculty within the Department are expected to engage in teaching (undergraduate, graduate), research, and service.

 Applicants must have a PhD in Clinical Psychology from an APA accredited program and be licensed or license-eligible in Oklahoma.
 The applicant should have a strong record of programmatic research, external funding (or the potential to secure funding), and an interest and ability to contribute to clinical supervision of students at the Department’s training clinic.
-The area of research specialization is open, but preference will be given to those with a strong quantitative background who use cutting-edge methodology and seek to incorporate psychobiological and/or cognitive processes.
+The area of research specialization is open, but preference will be given to those with a strong quantitative background who use cutting-edge methodology, who seek to incorporate psychobiological and/or cognitive processes, and/or who has interests in diversity or health disparities.
 The clinical program seeks to fill teaching gaps not covered by existing faculty including, but not limited to: objective personality assessment, psychopathology, cognitive psychology, addictive behavior, and intellectual assessment.
 Interdisciplinary interests are encouraged and it is important that the candidates share our commitment to the recruitment, retention, and mentoring of students from a wide range of underrepresented and marginalized groups including those from diverse racial, ethnic, and LGBTQAIP backgrounds.

-Review of applications will commence immediately and continue until the position is filled.
-Interested candidates should submit (preferably in PDF format): a cover letter that includes a paragraph on teaching philosophy/teaching effectiveness, a statement of research, a current curriculum vitae, 3 representative publications, a diversity statement, and 3 letters of reference.
+Review of applications will begin October 15, 2020 and continue until the position is filled.
+Interested candidates should submit (preferably in PDF format): a cover letter that includes a paragraph on teaching philosophy/teaching effectiveness (and teaching ratings, if available), a statement of research, a current curriculum vitae, 3 representative publications, a diversity statement, and 3 letters of reference.
 The diversity statement should describe the candidate’s experiences with diversity in research, teaching, and/or service, and how the candidate has potential to support the Department’s commitment to diversity.
 Application materials and inquiries should be sent electronically to email@example.com.

 The University of Tulsa seeks to recruit and retain talented students, faculty and staff from diverse backgrounds.
 The University of Tulsa is an affirmative action/equal opportunity employer and encourages qualified candidates across all group demographics to apply.
 The University does not discriminate on the basis of personal status or group characteristics including, but not limited to race, color, religion, national or ethnic origin, age, sex, disability, veteran status, sexual orientation, gender identity or expression, genetic information, ancestry, or marital status.

-The University of Tulsa is an Equal Opportunity Employer Disabled/Veteran
+The University of Tulsa is an Equal Opportunity Employer Disability/Veteran